Description

 The river is fairly large – the average volume of the stream is some 6 m³ per second and the river is some 10 – 30 m wide, but after heavy rain – even 60 m wide.

 Waterfall has two main drops.
-The upper one is approximately 210 – 215 m tall and represents a freely falling waterfall which hits the cliff ledges only at its lower part.
+The upper one is approximately 210 – 215 m tall and represents a freely falling waterfall that hits the cliff ledges only at its lower part.

 After this leap the river flows down a steep mountainside for some 250 – 300 m and there comes the next leap – the tallest one.
 This approximately 540 m tall leap is almost vertical: at the beginning it flows down along nearly vertical slope and then proceeds as a freefall plunge deep in the canyon.